 You can't pay your people without first determining their pay frequency.

-How often should you be paying your people?
-How much does it matter?
+How often should you pay your people?
+Does pay frequency really matter?

 Okay.
 No more questions.
 Let's get to some simple answers.

 As an employer, you can determine your pay frequency (for the most part).

 Although there are some exceptions, how often you pay your people is up to you.

 From your perspective, the more often you pay your people, the more time and money it's going to cost you.
 There's a pretty big difference between cutting 26 checks over the course of the year compared to cutting 52, whether you are outsourcing your payroll processing or doing it in-house.